-Until a few years ago I’d never even heard of the term ‘wild camping’.
-But now it’s one of my absolute favourite outdoor activities.
-It’s free, not particularly strenuous and really connects you to nature.
-In this guide to wild camping UK, I’ll cover everything you need to know about etiquette and gear to get you started.
+Until I started getting interested in the outdoors and adventures (in my late 20s), I’d never even heard of the term Wild Camping (also sometimes called stealth camping or fly camping).
+But now it’s one of my absolute favourite outdoor activities!
+It’s free, not particularly strenuous, and really connects you to nature.
+In this wild camping UK guide, I’ll cover everything you need to know about etiquette, where to go wild camping in the UK, and reveal my wild camping packing list.

-Often the biggest barrier to wild camping for the first time is getting over the fear of being caught!
+Do you know what the biggest barrier is to wild camping for the first time?
+It’s simply getting over the fear of being caught!

-If you are new to this blog, I’m Bex Band – a full-time UK adventurer and founder of the women’s adventure community, Love Her Wild.
-I’m on a mission to make the outdoors and adventures as easy as possible.
+If you are new to this blog, I’m Bex Band – a full-time UK adventurer and founder of the women’s adventure community Love Her Wild.
+I’m on a mission to make the outdoors and adventures easy.
 You can read more about me here.
-I share all my advice in this Wild Camping guide to help make your overnight adventure as smooth and easy as possible.

 What is wild camping and why the fuss?